-As co-hosts of the #AsianLitBingo initiative, we’re excited to share interviews with authors towards the end of May.
+As co-hosts of the #AsianLitBingo initiative, we’re excited to share interviews with authors towards the end of May 2017.
 I’m grateful to Samira Ahmed for taking the time to answer questions here on the blog.
-Lookout for her debut YA contemporary book in January 2018 via Soho Teen (US) and May 2018 via Allen and Unwin (Aus).
+Lookout for her debut YA contemporary book in early 2018 via Soho Teen (US), Hot Key Books (UK) and Allen and Unwin (Aus).

 Updated with the UK/AUS Cover:

 LOVE, HATE, AND OTHER FILTERS by Samira Ahmed: